rendy-it/osticket-prereqs/README.md

 </p>
 <p>

-- Then the “Instance Configuration Wizard” window will appear.
+- Then, go to the “include” folder.
-- Select “Standard Configuration”, then click Next.
+- Then, look for the file named “ost-sampleconfig.php”.